WE ARE WORKING WITH NASA

 A partnership between SnowSchool and NASA will empower students with citizen science and help them learn about their water resources.

 Fifty to 80 percent of the water that we use in the West comes from the seasonal snowpack.
 One out of six people in the world rely on the snowpack and glaciers for their water resources.
 Snow is fundamental to winter recreation, which generates $20.3 billion in the U.S. economy.
 The snowpack also reflects up to 80 percent of the sun’s energy, which is a vital process to regulate global temperatures.

 So you can begin to understand the reasons why scientists and hydrologists need to measure the snowpack and how much water it holds.

 SnowSchool has long been a bridge for students to connect snow science and winter recreation.
-This year, thanks to a partnership between Winter Wildlands Alliance, the National Aeronautics and Space Administration’s (NASA) SnowEx program, and a platform called Community Snow Observations, SnowSchool is excited to add a citizen science element that will allow our students to play a role in helping scientists do the important work of measuring and monitoring the snowpack.
+This year, thanks to a partnership with the National Aeronautics and Space Administration’s (NASA) SnowEx program, we’re excited to add a citizen science element that will give our students a role in helping scientists do the important work of measuring and monitoring the snowpack.